Vibha04p/sql-business-insights/README.md

 ## Project Overview

-This project analyses an e-commerce dataset using PostgreSQL to answer ten business questions across sales, customer behaviour, marketing, operations, payments, retention, and customer lifetime value.
-The goal was to move beyond writing SQL queries and generate actionable business insights that can support data-driven decision-making.
+This project analyses an e-commerce dataset using PostgreSQL to answer ten business questions across sales, customer behaviour, marketing, payments, operations, retention, and customer lifetime value.
+The project demonstrates how SQL can be used to generate actionable business insights for decision-making.

 ---

 ## Executive Summary

-This project analyses an e-commerce dataset using PostgreSQL to answer ten business questions covering sales, customer behaviour, marketing, payments, operations, and logistics.
-The objective was to use SQL to identify business trends, measure performance, and generate actionable recommendations that support data-driven decision-making.
+This project uses SQL to analyse business performance across sales, customer behaviour, marketing, payments, operations, and retention.
+The analyses identify key trends, measure business performance, and provide actionable recommendations for different stakeholders.

+### Key Findings

 ### Key Findings